The Search

 4. Line up a guarantor if you need one

-If you don't meet the landlord's annual income requirement—which is usually at least 40 times the monthly rent—you might need to use a guarantor, who is someone who lives in the tri-state area and earns 80 times the monthly rent or has that in bank, savings, or a stock market account if they’re retired.
+If you don't meet the landlord's annual income requirement—usually at least 40 times the monthly rent—you might need to use a guarantor, who is someone who lives in the tri-state area and earns 80 times the monthly rent or has that in bank, savings, or a stock market account if they’re retired.

 Usually this person is a close relative, but if you don’t have someone who can help out, you might be able to ask a friend or ask if your roommate has someone who can be the guarantor for both of you.

-Another option is to use an institutional guarantor.
-For example, Brick Underground sponsor Insurent will act as a guarantor for a fee of 70 to 90 percent of one month’s rent.
+Another option is to use an institutional guarantor that will act as a guarantor for a fee, usually 70 to 90 percent of one month’s rent.

 5. Know when and what to negotiate

-Negotiating with a landlord is tough in a very competitive market like this one, or during the rental season’s busy summer months (between May and August).
-Some signs you have some leverage might include an apartment that has been on the market longer than normal (a couple of days in a competitive market, and multiple days or several weeks in a slow market); a problem of access to the apartment (the current tenant won't allow you to see it); or an apartment in bad condition.
+Negotiating with a landlord is tough in a competitive market, or during the rental season’s busy summer months (May through August).
+But there are times when renters have the other hand.
+Some signs you have some leverage might include an apartment that has been on the market longer than normal (more than a week in a competitive market, and more than a month in a slow market); a problem of access to the apartment (the current tenant won't allow you to see it); or an apartment in bad condition.

-Generally speaking these days, landlords have the upper hand and many renters are being asked for best and final offers when there are multiple applications.
+But generally landlords have the advantage and many renters are being asked for best and final offers when there are multiple applications.
 Not all landlords will take the applicant offering the highest rent (renters need to be well-qualified too) but understanding the market—and knowing what comparable apartments are renting for—puts you in the best position to succeed.

 Many renters find they have better success negotiating perks rather than rent—things like free gym membership or bike storage, or asking for a small improvement to the apartment such as replacing an appliance or having the floor refinished.